CBD legal – Is cannabidiol legal in Germany and Europe?

 - The THC limit for industrial hemp is 0.3%, which offers a somewhat larger scope.

-- CBD in food products is not permitted when added in isolated form (Novel Food issue).
+- CBD in foods is not allowed if added in isolated form (Novel Food issue).

-- CBD oils are allowed not as dietary supplements are marketed, but rather as Aroma products without dosage recommendation.
+- CBD oils are allowed not as dietary supplements may be marketed, but rather as Aroma products without dosage recommendation.

 - Cosmetics and technical oils with CBD are generally allowed.

-- CBD flowers are subject to the tobacco monopoly and are defined as herbal smoking products – a sale is only legally possible in tobacco shops.
+- CBD flowers are subject to the tobacco monopoly and are defined as herbal smoking products – sale is only legal in tobacco shops.

 A sale is legal if no health-related claims are made and the THC limit is complied with.
-The limit in foods is, as often incorrectly reported (with 3mg THC / kg for seeds, flours, or hemp protein powder and 7.5mg THC / kg hemp oil), many times lower than the limit for hemp flowers (0.3% THC).
+The limit in foods is, as often incorrectly reported (3mg THC/kg for seeds, flours or hemp protein powder and 7.5mg THC/kg hemp oil), many times lower than the limit for hemp flowers (0.3% THC).

 What is Novel Food and how does it affect CBD?

-- CBD-containing foods (oils, capsules, etc.) require in the EU a approval as Novel Food.
+- CBD-containing foods (oils, capsules, etc.) require approval in the EU Approval as Novel Food.

-- Without this approval, CBD products not as dietary supplements or food.
+- Without this approval, CBD products may not not as dietary supplements or food.

 - Many manufacturers circumvent this by selling CBD oil as Aroma product or cosmetic declare.